 - Plan for program sustainability in terms of funding, environment, and community

-Upon successful completion of each module, you will receive a certificate of completion and 1 Continuing Education Unit (CEU).
-Upon successful completion of the whole program (all modules), you will receive a certificate of completion and 5 CEUs.
+Upon successful completion of this course, you will receive a certificate of completion and 4.2 Continuing Education Units (CEUs).
 This is a non-credit program.
 Each course is graded on a pass/fail basis; no letter grades are awarded.

 - You are also encouraged to sign up for SafetyLit, a free service of the Center for Injury Prevention Policy and Practice at San Diego State University in cooperation with the World Health Organization.
 Write to: firstname.lastname@example.org to be added to that listserv and receive updates on recently published literature.